Feistritztal

 on 31 December 2014, from the dissolved independent municipalities Blaindorf, Kaibing, Sankt Johann bei Herberstein and Siegersdorf bei Herberstein (all in political District Hartberg-Fürstenfeld), plus Hirnsdorf (in political Weiz District).

-The border of the Hartberg-Fürstenfeld District and Weiz District was altered, that the new municipality lies completely in Hartberg-Fürstenfeld District.
+The border of the Hartberg-Fürstenfeld District and Weiz District was altered so that the new municipality lies completely in Hartberg-Fürstenfeld District.

 Municipality arrangement

 The municipal territory includes the following seven sections (populations as of 2015):